chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/environments.md

 <o>Note</o>: If the environment is not set, *it defaults to production*.

-# Set Environment with VS Code
+# set environment with vs code
 The `commandName` property specifies the web server to launch: `IISExpress`, `IIS` (no web server launched; expects IIS to be available), or `Project`.

 In Visual Studio Code, the environment variables can be set in `.vscode/launch.json`: